Nirvana: The Band That Redefined Rock in the '90s

 Nevermind Album Cover

-IV.
+Nirvana.
 Artistic Shift: In Utero (1993)

 Feeling alienated by fame and the commercialization of grunge, the band teamed with Steve Albini to produce a more abrasive, raw sound.